naiborhujosua/faang_sql_questions_postgresql/README.md

 # faang_sql_questions_postgresql
 This repository is used to practices your SQL using postgreSQL by questions of FAANG Companies.
+I also included some resources to reinforce your skills in postgresql through a few sites linked in the [resources]()

 ## The Motivations